B2B

 Here are the most crucial accounts receivable best practices you should follow.

-It’s one of the practical accounts receivable best practices that turns custom, high-touch deals into repeatable, auditable SaaS billing events.
-You’ll see fewer customer complaints, faster time to first invoice, and less back-and-forth between Sales and Finance
+Done right, it turns custom, high-touch deals into repeatable, auditable billing events.
+You’ll see fewer customer complaints, faster time to first invoice, and less back-and-forth between Sales and Finance.

 Here are some best practices you should follow.